qwx9/strangepg/README.md

 #### Hardware requirements

-On Linux, a graphics card with OpenGL 4.1 support is required.
+On Linux, a graphics card with OpenGL 4.3 support is required.
-The standard was introduced in 2010-2011.
+The standard was introduced around 2011.
 Intel integrated HD Graphics cards from 2013 (Ivy Bridge), and nVIDIA and AMD/ATI cards from 2010 on should work.